sfanxAK/alx_html_css/html_basic/README.md

   - `index.html`: Webpage with paragraphs, headlines, images, and a table.
   - `tweets.html`: Webpage with an embedded tweet from Twitter.

-## Footer

-All webpages include a footer with the sign of the creator/learner.

 ## File Structure